Information for international students on COVID-19

 Self - Isolation

-If you have COVID-19 or suspect you have the virus, you must self-isolate.
+If you have COVID-19 or suspect you have the virus, you should self-isolate.

 Advice on how to self-isolate can be found by clicking on this link.

-The government has announced that all immigration visas that are due to expire between 20 September 2020 and 20 January 2021 have been extended until 20 January 2021.
+The government has announced a new temporary visa extension for non EEA international students until 31 May 2022.
 If your visa is due to expire during this period, then your visa has been renewed automatically.
-Anyone who already received one of the previous visa extension will also have their visa automatically renewed until 20 January 2021.
-Please remember that you must be enrolled in a English language course or third level course.
+Anyone who already received one of the previous visa extension will also have their visa automatically extended until 31 May 2022.
+Please remember that you must be enrolled in a English language course or third level course.*